 Having been born and raised in Florida, I have seen first hand the devastation caused by hurricanes.
 But no matter what part of the country you are from, sooner or later you could be the recipient of some kind of disaster caused by severe weather.

 ICF systems are most often used for exterior walls, but can also be used for interior walls and more.
-One idea would be to incorporate a “safe room” on the interior of a home which is housed by concrete walls on each side.
+One idea would be to incorporate a “safe room” in the interior of a home, which is housed by concrete walls on each side.
 This room can be used for a storm shelter or “safe” area.

 ICF wall systems can be clad with traditional material such as siding, stucco, brick, stone, etc. on the exterior wall surfaces.

-The benefits of ICF construction are many, such as energy efficiency, strength, durability, comfort, soundproofing, cleaner air, fire retardant, bullet proof, and in many cases, insurance premium reductions.
+The benefits of ICF construction are many – energy efficiency, strength, durability, comfort, soundproofing, cleaner air, fire retardant, bullet proof, and in many cases, insurance premium reductions.

-I really believe that after researching and learning about Insulated Concrete Form construction, it is a very smart way to build.
-So be sure to consider this new technology when planning your home construction not only for your family’s safety but for your own peace of mind.
+After researching and learning about Insulated Concrete Form construction, you will find that it is a very smart way to build.
+So be sure to consider this new technology when planning your home construction, not only for your family’s safety but for your own peace of mind.